ArticulatedControl17/truck_master/README.md

      * To launch with fast settings for pathplanning (if using slow computer, or running on the pi), add `rpi:=1`

 ## 4. How to drive: ##

+* Set goals and subgoals just like in the simulator

 ![Controls.png](https://bitbucket.org/repo/nqxL85/images/3204438201-Untitled.png)

 - The Dead Man's Switch needs to be pressed for the truck to move.
 (Applies to both manual and automatic driving)